MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/recovery-process.md

 - The root directory of a non-removable drive
 - An encrypted volume

-### Recovery self-service in Microsoft Entra ID
+### Self-recovery in Microsoft Entra ID

 If BitLocker recovery keys are stored in Microsoft Entra ID, users can access them using the following URL: https://myaccount.microsoft.com.
 From the **Devices** tab, users can select a Windows device that they own, and select the option **View BitLocker Keys**.

-### Recovery self-service with USB flash drive
+### Self-recovery with USB flash drive

 If users saved the recovery password on a USB drive, they can plug the drive into a locked device and follow the instructions.
 If the key was saved as a text file on the flash drive, users must use a different device to read the text file.

-## Help desk recovery
+## Helpdesk recovery

-If a user doesn't have a self-service recovery option, the help desk should be able to assist the user with one of the following options:
+If a user doesn't have a self-service recovery option, the helpdesk should be able to assist the user with one of the following options:

 - If the device is Microsoft Entra joined, BitLocker recovery information can be retrieved from Microsoft Entra ID
-- If the device is domain joined, recovery information can be retrieved from Active Directory or the encrypted drive can be accessed by a Data Recovery Agent (DRA)
+- If the device is domain joined, recovery information can be retrieved from Active Directory or the encrypted drive can be accessed by a Data Recovery Agent (DRA), if configurtd

 > [!WARNING]
 > The backup of the BitLocker recovery password to Microsoft Entra ID or AD DS may not happen automatically.
 Devices should be configured with policy settings to enable automatic backup, as described the [BitLocker recovery overview](recovery-overview.md) article.